The purpose of incident/accident reporting and investigations is to prevent a recurrence of the hazardous condition causing the event.

 - Gather and record all evidence.

-- Interview all persons involved (injured person, witnesses, first aid attendant, supervisors, etc.)
+- Interview all persons involved (injured person, witnesses, first aid attendant, supervisors, etc.).

-- See interviewing techniques on next page.
+- See interviewing techniques below.

 - Be objective – do not start with a fixed opinion.